alexansari101/saclib/README.md

 # saclib

-An efficient C++ implementation of Sequential Action Control for rapid online control of nonlinear dynamic systems.
+An efficient C++ implementation of sequential action control (SAC) for rapid online control of nonlinear dynamic systems.
 This header-only library computes constrained optimal controls online to drive nonlinear robots according to an objective function, i.e., it is similar to nonlinear receding horizon control.

 The code closesly follows the reference in the **Citations** section.